mgfalzon/student-portal/README.md

 *  This project was written for the **Univeristy of Maryland**
 *  To access to the real portal you must be accepted into the **Federal and Global Fellows Program at the Univeristy of Maryland**
-*  If you are an employer and would like to more detail about this project contact me at <mattgfalzon@gmail.com>
+*  If you are an employer and would like to learn more about this project contact me at <mattgfalzon@gmail.com>